bdureau/BearConsole2/README.md

 - [AltiGPS](https://github.com/bdureau/AltiGPS)

 # Ability to flash the altimeter latest firmware
-From your Android device you can flash your altimeter with the latest firmware this will make sure that the altimeter firmware is compatible with the board you are using.
+From your Android device you can flash your altimeter with the latest firmware using an OTG cable, this will make sure that the altimeter firmware is compatible with the board you are using.
+Falshing works for all versions Atmega328, STM32 and ESP32 based altimeters.

 # Getting altimeter boards
 If you need an altimeter board you can can either build it yourself using Arduino compatible hardware or contact me to get a board